 12 - Exercises of application of knowledge.
 Groups assignment work presentations.

-13 - Revisions of the lesson.Groups assignment work presentations.
+13 - Assessment test 2.Groups assignment work presentations.

 15 - Discussion about the strengths and the weaknesses of the course unit.
 Groups assignment work presentations.